AmpersandTarski/Ampersand/docs/tutorial/unit5 interfaces.md

    RELATION personEmail :: Person * Email [UNI,TOT]
    RELATION workswith :: Person * Person
    ```
    The source concepts of a field term must match the target concept of the interface term.

-8. Looking at the screenshot, we can tell that `"J. Lovell"` has one personName (which is `"J. Lovell"`), it has no personStatus, one personEmail and three persons to work with in `RELATION workswith`.
+The type checker enforces this constraint.

 ## Nesting